lauslim12/intract-hotel-system/README.md

 ## Project Structure
 The project structure will follow the standard CodeIgniter's Model, View, Controller principles.
 However, there are some small changes, which are:
+* An `.architecture` folder to store the plans regarding the project.
+Usually in the form of diagrams, whether it is Entity Relationship Diagram, or other diagrams that might be useful in the design process.
 * There's a `index.js` file in the root folder to use Electron.
 * In the `assets/js` folder, there's a file called `react.js`.
 In due time, I will place the public files two-levels below root for more security (assuming I do not have time yet to port to Laravel / CodeIgniter 4).